commoncode/rps/README.md

 Rock Paper Scissor Bot Competition.

-Add a new bot using a PR and upon merge into master see the bot compete against exiting ones.
+Add a new bot using a PR and upon merge into master see the bot compete against existing ones.